alexD1990/DCheck/README.md

-# DCheck - Data Quality Validator for Spark
+# dcheck - Data Quality Validator for Spark

 ## Overview
-DCheck is a data validation tool for Spark DataFrames.
+dcheck is a data validation tool for Spark DataFrames.
 It helps ensure that your data meets the necessary quality standards by applying multiple checks like:

 - Duplicate rows detection
 - Null ratio check